What you're doing wrong with your page headings

 Conclusion

 Taking the time to optimize your page headings for accessibility is a small but significant step towards creating a more inclusive web experience.
-By structuring headings logically, using descriptive language, providing skip links, and considering color and contrast, you can enhance your website's usability for all users, regardless of their abilities.
-Embracing accessibility not only expands your audience reach but also aligns with the principles of a truly inclusive and equitable digital landscape.
-So, let's make a commitment to better page headings and a better web for everyone!
+By structuring headings logically, using descriptive language, providing skip links, and considering color and contrast, you can enhance your website's reach and usability for all users, regardless of their abilities.

 Find out more about Aleph Accessibility's auditing, training and consulting services.
 Or get in touch to start or accelerate your accessibility journey.